-Someone at work last week pointed out the whole Google Manifesto shenanigan over the previous weekend.
-As a woman in tech, this is something I hear about all the time, but I’m too busy to give them the time of my day.
-I try to be a positive person, so instead of dwelling on all the lame comments that peppered social media, I’m just going to focus on those who have rebutted the manifesto with much better articulation that I could ever have.
+Last week someone at work brought to my attention the Google Manifesto shenanigan over the previous weekend.
+As a woman in tech, I hear about things like this all the time, but I’m too caught up with other activities to respond to these things publicly.
+I try to be a positive person, so instead of dwelling on all the lame comments that peppered social media, I’m just going to focus on those who have rebutted the manifesto with much better articulation that I could.Read More »